bolt/docs/source/building-templates.md

 information about this can be found in the chapter [Working with Content and Content types](/contenttypes-and-records).

-Using your themes config.yml you can also provide fallbacks for certain settings of the main config.yml.
+Using your themes `config.yml` you can also provide fallbacks for certain settings of the main `config.yml`.
 These are useful when building themes and you want to provide your own templates.
-Keep in mind that these are overridden by the main config if the same key exists there.
+Keep in mind that these are overridden by the main `config.yml` if the same key exists there.
 These are (provided with examples):
 ```
 homepage_template: index.twig
 record_template: record.twig